Global PhDs

 Student Recruitment and Eligibility

-The Global Office at St Andrews will work with the Graduate Research office at Macquarie to arrange official notification of scholarship awards and the two universities will conclude contractual arrangements which must be in place prior to the start of the degree.
+Following selection for a scholarship, the Global Office at St Andrews will work with the Graduate Research Academy at Macquarie to arrange official notification of scholarship awards, invite scholarship awardees to formally apply for admission to both universities by mid-January 2025, and conclude contractual arrangements which must be in place prior to the start of the degree.

 - Not already hold a doctoral degree or be matriculated for a doctoral degree.

-- Meet the entry requirements set by both the University of St Andrews and Macquarie University.
-Note: conditional offers will not be made for meeting English Proficiency requirements at Macquarie University.
+- Meet the entry requirements set by both St Andrews and Macquarie.
+Note: conditional offers will not be made for meeting English proficiency requirements at Macquarie.

 Funding